Mike Bailey (wrestler)

-He is a former two-time IWS World Heavyweight Champion and two-time KO-D Tag Team Champion.
-Bailey was also the winner of CZW's 2015 Best of the Best, DDT's 2016 DNA Grand Prix, RevPro's 2021 British J Cup and PWG's 2023 Battle of Los Angeles tournaments.
+He is a former two time IWS World Heavyweight Champion and a former two-time KO-D Tag Team Champion.
+Bailey was also the winner of Combat Zone Wrestling's 2015 Best of the Best, DDT Pro-Wrestling's 2016 DNA Grand Prix, Revolution Pro Wrestling's 2021 British J-Cup and Pro Wrestling Guerrilla's 2023 Battle of Los Angeles tournaments.

 Professional wrestling career

 Independent circuit (2006–present)

-Bailey made his professional wrestling debut at a Federation de Lutte Quebecoise house show from January 6, 2006 as Mike Sydal, where he teamed up with Bouncer and Brad Foley in a losing effort to Alextreme, Sheik Tank Ali and Sweet Pete in a six-man tag team match.
+Baillargeon-Laberge made his professional wrestling debut at a Federation de Lutte Quebecoise house show from January 6, 2006, as Mike Sydal, where he teamed up with Bouncer and Brad Foley in a losing effort to Alextreme, Sheik Tank Ali and Sweet Pete in a six-man tag team match.
 He is known for working with various wrestling promotions and would often compete under the nickname of Speedball.